 Funding for these projects comes from the National Institute of Justice; the James Irvine Foundation; and the Public Welfare Foundation.

-(2) Voices from the Field: Emerging Trends in Realignment (Joan Petersilia and Robert Weisberg): We have interviewed over 90 criminal justice practitioners (prosecutors, defense attorneys, judges, sheriffs, probation chiefs, parole agents, victim services representatives) across 12 counties to assess their approach to and implementation of Realignment and identify promising programs created by Realignment.
-As representative of the State, the following counties are being analyzed: Alameda, Fresno, Kern, Los Angeles, Orange, Riverside, Sacramento, San Francisco, San Joaquin, Santa Barbara, Santa Clara, and Solano Counties.
+(2) Voices from the Field: How California Stakeholders View Public Safety Realignment (Joan Petersilia): We have interviewed over 125 criminal justice practitioners (prosecutors, defense attorneys, judges, sheriffs, probation chiefs, parole agents, victim services representatives) across 20 counties to assess their approach to and implementation of Realignment and identify promising programs created by Realignment.
+For the full report, click here For an Executive Summary of the report, click here.

-(3) The View from the Bench: Sentencing After Realignment (Robert Weisberg): Using approaches from the fields of criminology, law and economics and the development of hypothetical survey instruments, we are polling judges across California as to how their sentencing decisions have changed post-Realignment in an effort to capture whether and what kind of variance has resulted.
+(3) Assessing Judicial Sentencing Preferences after Public Safety Realignment: A Survey of California Judges (Robert Weisberg): Using approaches from the fields of criminology, law and economics and the development of hypothetical survey instruments, we are polling judges across California as to how their sentencing decisions have changed post-Realignment in an effort to capture whether and what kind of variance has resulted.
 We are collaborating with the California Judges Association in the administration of the survey.
+For the full report, click here.

-(4) How Has Realignment Affected Prosecutorial Discretion (Robert Weisberg and David Ball): Using a similar approach to that being used for our statewide judges study, we are developing hypothetical survey instruments and polling prosecutors across California as to how their charging decisions have changed post-Realignment in an effort to capture whether and what kind of variance has resulted.
+(4) The New Normal?
+Prosecutorial Charging in California After Public Safety Realignment (W. David Ball and Robert Weisberg): Using a similar approach to that being used for our statewide judges study, we are developing hypothetical survey instruments and polling prosecutors across California as to how their charging decisions have changed post-Realignment in an effort to capture whether and what kind of variance has resulted.

 (5) Stanford Executive Session on Public Safety Realignment (Matt Cate, Debbie Mukamal and Sarah Lawrence): We are studying the impact of Realignment on the front-end of the criminal justice system through the convening of four, full-day Executive Session meetings, development of four background papers, and writing of a report that summarizes the major front-end issues created by Realignment, identifies policy recommendations, and highlights best practices among California’s 58 counties to address those issues.
 For more information, click here.

 Matt Cate, former Secretary of the California Department of Corrections and Rehabilitation and current Executive Director of the California State Association of Counties, serves as the Chair of the Executive Session.
-Other Executive Session members include: Sheriff Bill Brown (Santa Barbara); Jim Bueermann (Police Foundation); Police Chief Jerry Dyer (Fresno); District Attorney George Gascon San Francisco); Director of Pre-trial Services Garry Herceg (Santa Clara); Sheriff Sandra Hutchens (Orange County); Probation Chief Jerry Powers (Los Angeles); and Police Chief Kim Raney (Covina).
-The first Executive Session will convene in Summer 2013 and address jail management and capacity issues.
+Other Executive Session members include: Sheriff Bill Brown (Santa Barbara); Jim Bueermann (Police Foundation); Police Chief Jerry Dyer (Fresno); District Attorney George Gascon (San Francisco); Director of Pre-trial Services Garry Herceg (Santa Clara); Sheriff Sandra Hutchens (Orange County); District Attorney Jackie Lacey (Los Angeles); Probation Chief Jerry Powers (Los Angeles); and Police Chief Kim Raney (Covina).
+The first Executive Session convened on June 10, 2013 and addressed pre-trial and jail management issues.

 Key Faculty and Staff